 Right to rectify or suppress

-You may modify or suppress information that you entered in your profile, in your Qwant account of any other service (for instance the Qwant Boards).
+You can modify or delete information that you entered in your profile, in your Qwant account.

 Information associated to this right to rectify or suppress (such as your contact info) are kept for one year after Qwant has answered, then removed when such delay is over.